When Amazon made its first sale (for a book) online in 1995, we didn’t see the direction eCommerce was heading.

 For example, Instagram Reels often generate more organic reach than regular posts or stories.
 So whenever a new feature is announced, get on board and experiment.

-With the evolving trend in eCommerce technology and changes in the consumer shopping habits, you need to stay abreast of these eCommerce trends in 2021.
+With the evolving technology and changes in consumer shopping habits, you need to stay abreast of these eCommerce trends in 2021.

 Keep in mind that no trend is superior to the other.
-Regardless of the trend you decide to adopt, make sure your focus is on improving the customers’ shopping experiences when they visit your online store.
+Regardless of the eCommerce trends you decide to adopt, make sure your focus is on improving the customers’ shopping experiences when they visit your online store.

 You should only implement new trends when you’re looking to establish stronger relationships with your customers.
 While it’s important to make profits, it should be your key driver.